Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/System Design Interview & Architecture in Practice/Youtube-Netflix-Hulu.md

 * When cloud CDN serves a video, you are charged for data transferred out of the

 ### CDN.
 Discussing how to reduce the cost of CDN might be very important on the interview
-* Let us use Amazon’s CDN CloudFront for cost estimation (Figure 14-2) [3].
+* Let us use Amazon’s CDN CloudFront for cost estimation.
 Assume 100% of traffic is served from the United States.
 The average cost per GB is $0.02.
 For simplicity, we only calculate the cost of video streaming.
 * 5 million * 5 videos * 0.3GB * $0.02 = $150,000 per day.